rshmie/InkHeart/README.md

 A secure, private, zero-knowledge journal application.

 InkHeart is a journaling application built for those who value absolute privacy.
-It leverages a zero-knowledge architecture, meaning your data is encrypted on your device *before* it's ever stored on our servers.
-Even service providers have no way to access, read, or decrypt your entries.
+It leverages a zero-knowledge architecture, meaning your data is encrypted on your device *before* it's sent to the backend.
+This zero-knowledge architecture ensures that even the service provider hosting the data has no way to access, read, or decrypt your entries.
 Your journal remains yours and yours alone.

 ## Why InkHeart?